Chapter 4 – The Faculty

 4.71.10 Powers.
-The Faculty Senate delegates the responsibility for the policies, rules, and regulations governing graduate studies to the Graduate Faculty, in accordance with the general objectives established by the Board of Governors and University policy as legislated by the Faculty Senate with the concurrence of the President.
+The Faculty Senate delegates the responsibility for the policies, rules, and regulations governing graduate studies to the Graduate Faculty, in accordance with the general objectives established by University policy as legislated by the Faculty Senate with the concurrence of the President.
 A significant portion of its work is done by the Graduate Council, acting in accordance with the provisions of 5.65.10-43.
-However, the Graduate Faculty specifically retains the power to recommend candidates to the General Faculty for advanced degrees, to review decisions of the Graduate Council as provided in 5.65.40, to adjudicate disputes between the Dean of the Graduate School and a majority of the Graduate Council as set forth in 5.65.42 and to consider and act upon any matters within its jurisdiction brought before it by the Dean of the Graduate School or by petition to the Dean signed by 25 members of the Graduate Faculty.
+However, the Graduate Faculty specifically retains the power to recommend candidates to the General Faculty for advanced degrees, to review decisions of the Graduate Council as provided in 5.65.40, to adjudicate disputes between the Dean of the Graduate School and a majority of the Graduate Council as set forth in 5.65.42, and to consider and act upon any matters within its jurisdiction brought before it by the Dean of the Graduate School or by petition to the Dean signed by 25 members of the Graduate Faculty. #19-20-30

-4.71.11 Actions of the Graduate Faculty, other than those which must be approved by the Faculty Senate, the President, and/or the Board of Governors shall become effective with the distribution of the minutes. #January 27, 2022 Informational Report
+4.71.11 Actions of the Graduate Faculty, other than those which must be approved by the Faculty Senate, the President, and/or the URI Board of Trustees shall become effective with the distribution of the minutes. #January 27, 2022 Informational Report

 4.80.10 The Bachelor of Interdisciplinary Studies Faculty.
 The membership shall consist of tenure-track faculty members of those departments whose courses support one or more of the BIS concentrations.

-4.80.11 The Bachelor of Interdisciplinary Studies Faculty share with the Dean of the Alan Shawn Feinstein College of Continuing Education academic responsibilities through a BIS Curriculum Committee, a BIS Special Faculty Committee, and a BIS Scholastic Standing Committee.
+4.80.11 The Bachelor of Interdisciplinary Studies Faculty share with the Dean of the Alan Shawn Feinstein College of Education and Professional Studies academic responsibilities through a BIS Curriculum Committee, a BIS Special Faculty Committee, and a BIS Scholastic Standing Committee.
 See sections 5.80.10 through 5.81.11 for the charges and membership of these committees.